p10rahulm/academic-paper-writing/README.md

 - Objective is to convince the editor of your papers relevance to their journal.
 - Advice from [Springer](https://www.springer.com/gp/authors-editors/authorandreviewertutorials/submitting-to-a-journal-and-peer-review/cover-letters/10285574) for the cover letter
 - Use templates for the cover letter - several can be found from a simple google search
+- Typically the editor sees tonnes of papers from all kinds of different fields so it's important to give them context on why your work is important - Relevant and Timely.
+- The cover letter is useful to tell the editor what you have been doing and why it's relevant apart from what is contained in the paper itself.
+- Remember the editors care about their own readership so showing that your work is important, is important!

 ### Writing follow up letters to reviewers to answer comments
 - The same guidelines as before apply here. e respectful, polite and formal.